Our work so far

-Over the past few months the Education and Skills Committee has been looking a lot at school education.
-We have asked lots of people for their views on Additional Support Needs and, because of what we have heard, we want to do some more work on this issue.
+From February- May 2017 the Education and Skills Committee looked at school education.
+We asked lots of people for their views on Additional Support Needs and, because of what we have heard, we carried out a short inquiry on this issue.

 A child or young person is said to have additional support needs if they need more or different support than what is normally provided in school.
 We know this is a very broad term, covering a large number of children and young people in Scotland who all have specific requirements for support in school.
-And this call for views is being sent to lots of people and organisations who all will have different things to share.
+The call for views was sent to to lots of people and organisations who had different things to share.

 After hearing evidence and receiving a high number of submissions the link to the report for the Additional Support Needs inquiry is below.

 A quick read document of the report is below, this is a summarized document which contains the main points of the report and the recommendations.

 Read the responses to the 'How is Additional Support For Learning working in practice?' report.

 The Scottish Government agreed to undertake research in response to the Committee’s report.
 The Cabinet Secretary wrote on 30 October 2018 on progress with this work

 The Cabinet Secretary wrote to the Convener advising that the Governments research has been published along with Guidance for the Local Authorities on the Presumption to provide education in a mainstream setting and Additional Support for Learning: implementation in 2017-2018.

 The report Not Included, Not Engaged, Not Involved referred to in the letter is available here